vruusmann/blog/_posts/2020-03-08-sklearn_date_datetime_pmml.md

 Scikit-Learn algorithms operate on numerical data.
 If the dataset contains complex features, then they need to be explicitly encoded and/or transformed from their native high-level representation to a suitable low-level representation.
-For example, a string column must be expanded into a list of binary indicator columns using the `LabelBinarizer` or `OneHotEncoder` transformers.
+For example, a string column must be expanded into a list of binary indicator features using `LabelBinarizer` or `OneHotEncoder` transformers.

 Scikit-Learn can be extended with custom features by building extension layers on top of the numeric base layer.